puppetlabs/bolt/ux/bolt-CLI-spec.md

 Option | Description
 ----------------------------- | --------------------------
---hosts <br>-h | Enter a list of hosts to run the task on.
-(Comma-separated or space-separated so that you can do --hosts europa-{1,9}, and allow the shell to expand the host names.
-No quotes.) <br> Or provide a file with one hostname per line.
+--nodes <br>-n | Enter a list of nodes to run the task on.
+(Comma-separated or space-separated so that you can do --nodes europa-{1,9}, and allow the shell to expand the node names.
+No quotes.) <br> Or provide a file with one nodename per line.

 ### EXAMPLES

-**Query a host for the number of SSL connections it’s handling**:
+**Query a node for the number of SSL connections it’s handling**:
 ~~~
-$ bolt exec —nodes europa command=‘netstat -an | grep “:443.*ESTABLISHED” | wc -1’
+$ bolt exec command=‘netstat -an | grep “:443.*ESTABLISHED” | wc -1’ --nodes europa
 europa-1: 350

 ~~~
 - This runs the "exec" task.
 - The `--nodes` argument is for bolt itself.
-- The `command` argument is the name of a parameter to the task, and the netstat command is what to run on the remote host.
+- The `command` argument is the name of a parameter to the task, and the netstat command is what to run on the remote node.